syncfusion-content/winui-docs/winui/Color-Picker/Select-Gradient-Colors.md

 ![Selected linear gradient color brush angle changed](Select_Gradient_Colors_images/linear_angle.png)

+N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-colorpicker-examples/tree/master/Samples/SelectGradientColors)

 ## Change offset of linear gradient color brush using value editor

 You can change the offset of selected linear gradient color brush by using dedicated start and end point value editors.
-By default, offset value editors are collpased.
+By default, offset value editors are collapsed.
 If you want to show the offset value editors, use the `AxisInputOption` property value as `Advanced`.

 {% tabs %}
 {% highlight XAML %}